Triathlon – Finally Raceday again

 Next stop: Challenge Walchsee

-Gripped by euphoria, we both registered for the next Challenge race without further ado.
-Exactly four weeks after St. Pölten, the Challenge Kaiserwinkl-Walchsee took place.
+Inspired by the euphoria, we both signed up for the next Challenge race without further ado.
+The Challenge Kaiserwinkl-Walchsee took place exactly four weeks after St. Pölten.

-The conditions of the two races could hardly have been more different: 30 degrees outside temperature, 23 degrees water temperature.
-One lap of swimming in the crystal clear Walchsee, two laps of cycling on one of the most beautiful routes in triathlon with many narrow roads and peppered with a few meters of altitude.
-The run course is also very different from the course in St. Pölten: Four laps, frequently changing surface, two climbs per lap.
+The conditions for the two races could hardly have been more different: 30 degrees outside, 23 degrees water temperature.
+One lap of swimming in the crystal-clear Walchsee, two laps of cycling on one of the most beautiful courses in triathlon with lots of narrow roads and a few meters of elevation gain.
+The run course is also very different from the course in St. Pölten: Four laps, frequently changing surfaces, two climbs per lap.
 Definitely not a fast course, but a damn nice one.

-Since the ETU European Championships were also held at this middle distance, there were many different starting groups.
-It started with the professional field of men and women at 08:30, followed by the participants of the age group European Championships on the middle distance and the Aquabike competition.
-Only after that the participants of the open classification were allowed to enter the water.
-It was a bit questionable why all men were allowed to start first and only after a short break all women.
-In our opinion, the division according to performance would have made more sense.
-In the meantime the clock showed almost 10 o’clock and the sun burned more and more from the sky.
-Already after 10 meters of swimming the first breaststrokers had to be overtaken and the swim course developed into a slalom course.
-Dani and I both had a relatively good day in the water and could jump on our time trial bikes after 30:24 min (Fia) and 33:51 min (Dani).
-The technically demanding bike course with many small climbs suited both of us perfectly and we were able to catch up with many of the men who had started in front of us.
+As the ETU European Championships were also held at this middle distance, there were many different starting groups.
+It started with the men’s and women’s professional field at 08:30, followed by the participants of the age group European Championships on the middle distance and the Aquabike competition.
+Only then were the participants in the open classification allowed into the water.
+It was somewhat questionable why all the men were allowed to start first and only after a short break all the women.
+In our opinion, it would have made more sense to divide them according to ability.
+The clock was now almost 10 o’clock and the sun was blazing down from the sky.
+After just 10 meters of swimming, the first breaststrokers had to be overtaken and the swim turned into a slalom course.
+Dani and I both had a relatively good day in the water and were able to jump on our time trial bikes after 30:24 minutes (Fia) and 33:51 minutes (Dani).
+The technically demanding bike course with lots of small climbs suited us both perfectly and we were able to catch up with many of the men who had started ahead of us ☺.
 Dani worked her way up to second place in her age group and I was still in a good third place.

 KickAss Women, Challenge Walchsee, Triathlon